WavefrontEngUB/phase-retriever/README.md

 # Phase retriever
-Phase retrieval GUI to fully characterize highly focused beam via the Fineup algorithm
+Phase retrieval GUI to fully characterize highly focused beams via the Fineup algorithm

 A full description of the method can be found at the next publication: